ryanvmenezes/lawlers-law/thelaw/02-calculations.md

 ### First to X wins

-Find the success rate of "First team to X wins" for all point values of X reached in a given season.
+Find the success rate of “First team to X wins” for all point values of X reached in a given season.

 ``` r
 success_at_x = function(p, tbl) {